 There's a cascading range of benefits from ephemeral environments.
 Uffizzi's automated dynamic environments provide robust testing opportunities pre-merge.
 And since the implementation, Backstage maintainers and the project as a whole have benefitted from hundreds of ephemeral environments that act as a temporary staging environment and lead to faster iterations on proposed changes, faster pull request reviews, fewer bugs introduced, and huge time savings on the acceptance testing of 400 active pull requests every month.

-Uffizzi supports several other popular open-source projects in the same way including NocoDB (33k GH stars), Forem by Dev.to (20k GH stars), Meilisearch (33k GH stars), and Lazygit (30k GH stars).
-If you’re interested in implementing dynamic environments for your organization you can set-up a proof of concept for free at Uffizzi Cloud.
+Uffizzi supports several other popular open-source projects in the same way including NocoDB (33k GH stars), Forem by Dev.to (20k GH stars), and Lazygit (30k GH stars).
+If you’re interested in implementing a kubernetes-based internal developer platform for your organization you can set-up a proof of concept for free at Uffizzi Cloud.